Happiness-Enterprises/stripey/README.md

 # Stripey

-This is a collection of utility methods and classes that are helpful in working with [Stripe](https://stripe.com/).
+This is a collection of code that is helpful in working with [Stripe](https://stripe.com/).

 # Setup